zachlp2016/little_shop/stories.md

 And I see that the user's account is now enabled
 This user can now log in
 ```

+---

+## Login / Logout
+Our application wouldn't be much use if users could not log in to use it.

 ```
 [ ] done